Mmat97/TopCityEntertainment/README.md

 is unique for each city.

 ## Ver 3.0: Adding number of times Dave Chapelle had an event
-Does the number of times a celebrity visits a city emphasize difference between cities?
+Does the number of times a comedy celebrity visits a city emphasize difference between cities?
-Ver 3.0, adds a more specific data set by viewing the number of times a celebrity such as Dave Chapelle has visited each of these cities.
+Ver 3.0, adds a more specific data set by helping to view the number of times a celebrity such as Dave Chapelle has visited each of these cities.

+## Ver 4.0(Current Version): Adding number of times Ariana Grande had an event
+Does the number of times a music celebrity visits a city emphasize difference between cities?
+Ver 4.0, helps view the number of times a celebrity such as Ariana Grande has visited each of these cities.